LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       SPRKStep requires a partitioned problem where ``f1`` should only modify the q variables and ``f2`` should only modify the p variables (or vice versa).
 However, the vector passed to these functions is the full vector with both p and q.
-The ordering of the variables is up to the user.
+The ordering of the variables is determined implicitly by the user when they set the initial conditions.

 .. c:function:: void SPRKStepFree(void** arkode_mem)